-Your responsibilities: (1) prepare all assignments thoroughly and on time; (2) attend all classes; (3) engage with your peers and the professor in a productive and constructive manner, always demonstrating professionalism; (4) take ownership of your learning by preparing conscientiously for class, reviewing Spanish grammar independently as needed, and utilizing the resources made available to you on Moodle.
+Your responsibilities: (1) prepare all assignments thoroughly and on time; (2) attend all classes; (3) engage with your peers and the professor in a productive and constructive manner, always demonstrating professionalism; (4) take ownership of your learning by preparing conscientiously for class, reviewing Spanish grammar independently as needed, and utilizing the resources made available to you on the course website and Moodle.

 Course Structure and Design: Spanish 223 follows Spanish 202 in the curricular sequence and is geared toward high-intermediate and advanced learners.
 At these levels, students generally need to work on retaining, honing, and solidifying their language skills through structured practice and independent review of grammar.
 Therefore, class time is designed around communicative activities.
 This course fulfills the college's writing requirement [W], which means that: (1) writing will serve as a conduit of learning and understanding; (2) writing and revision will be used as a process through which to strengthen and hone your knowledge of Spanish grammar and mechanics; (3) careful attention will be given to the conventions and the art of academic writing.

-Note 1: All of the assignments are posted on the online agenda (see Moodle) and must be completed before the beginning of class for each of the days indicated.
-Small changes to the agenda may occur over the course of the semester, and any major changes will be announced in class.
+Notes: 1) All of the assignments are posted on the online agenda and must be completed before the beginning of class for each of the days indicated; 2) class will be conducted entirely in Spanish; 3) students are encouraged to form working groups that meet outside of class to study, review, and discuss the assigned material.